boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 `fio_fd2uuid` takes an existing file decriptor `fd` and returns it's active `uuid`.

-If the file descriptor is marked as closed (wasn't opened / registered with facil.io) the function returns -1;
+If the file descriptor was closed, **it will be registered as open**.

 If the file descriptor was closed directly (not using `fio_close`) or the closure event hadn't been processed, a false positive will be possible.